Pokemon Go Shiny Pokemon and the Odds of Finding One in the Wild

-The very first shiny Pokemon in Pokemon Go were introduced last year in March, and Trainers around the world had a chance to catch shiny Magikarp and shiny Gyarados.
+Trainers, the very first shiny Pokemon in Pokemon Go were introduced in March, 2017, and Trainers around the world got a chance to catch Shiny Magikarp and Shiny Gyarados.

-Until today, the game introduced more than 200 shiny Pokemon, and most of the players got a chance to catch more than 100.
+Until today, the game introduced more than 250 shiny Pokemon, and most of the players got a chance to catch more than 100.
 Some caught less, while some are still thinking that Niantic has something against them and that some accounts have a higher chance to find a shiny Pokemon in the wild.
-Well, the part is not true…it all comes down to RNG and probability.
+Well, that’s not true as it all comes down to RNG and probability.

 A Pokemon Go player from Buffalo, Lvl 38 Team Mystic, made an ‘Actual probability of finding a shiny Pokemon’ research on TSR, explaining what are the chances of finding a shiny Pokemon in the wild.